 Completed and Ongoing.
 The president is actively involved in institutional fundraising, including identification of grants, endowment building, and alumni outreach.
-The results of the fundraising activities for the 25th Anniversary were very successful.
+The results of the fundraising activities for the 25th Anniversary, which will conclude on December 31, 2018, have been successful.